 I read several sources that said Steve Jobs soared to success in spite of himself and Bill gates learned to stop saying, “that’s the stupidest idea I ever heard.”
 I see this in my work as a coach too.
 We all have room for a little improvement.
 Saying thank you helps us stay humble and keeps people appreciating our contribution.

-The 1% is your improvement and (∞) represents your infinite potential.
+The 1% is the improvement you’ve made and (∞) represents your infinite, sky is the limit potential to continually improve.

-Prevent the dismissing and rejecting of big and scary intimidating steps by starting with steps too small to fail.
+Prevent the resistance and rejection of big and scary intimidating steps by starting with steps too small to fail.

-Self-improvement can scare anyone away.
+Self-improvement is a tender area.
+It’s scary.
 Make your first efforts too small to fail.